 My aim is to help as many people as I can to stay in charge of their own lives for as long as possible as they age.

-By offering you an incentive, an understanding and a strategy for engaging in an active ageing program you can do for the rest of your life, because one of the strongest predictors of longevity is fitness.
+And by offering you an incentive, an understanding and a strategy for engaging in an active ageing program you can do for the rest of your life because one of the strongest predictors of longevity is fitness.